 For many serious conditions, getting a quick and early diagnosis is essential to ensure prompt treatment to improve chances of recovery and to prevent potentially life-threatening complications or diseases worsening.

-Novum Law client Sherwin Hall is a case in point.
+Sherwin Hall is a case in point.
 Throughout March and April 2020, he desperately tried to get an MRI scan so that his condition could be accurately diagnosed.
 After 13 visits to A&E in agonising pain, he was finally given a scan which revealed a 14cm malignant tumour in his pelvis and 30 small tumours in his lungs.
-Sherwin has an aggressive sarcoma cancer that has spread and his condition is now terminal.

-Sherwin has bravely shared his story in the press to raise awareness of the impact of diagnosis delays in cancer patients.
+Tragically, Sherwin died on 3 December 2020 from a rare, aggressive sarcoma.
+Before he died, Sherwin bravely shared his story in the press to raise awareness of the impact of diagnosis delays in cancer patients.
 He has featured in articles including The Guardian, BBC One’s Panorama, BBC Radio 2’s Jeremy Vine Show, and the Daily Mail.